danielkrainas/tinkr-cli/README.md

   -r, --remote [name]    Specify a remote to target.
   -A, --all-remotes      Specifies all remotes as targets.
   -h, --host <hostname>  Hostname setting
-  --stub                 Marks the operation as stub-only.
+  --relay                 Marks the operation as relay-only.
   --proxy <proxy>        Proxy target address
 ```